Deformations of Coisotropic Submanifolds in Jacobi Manifolds: The contact case

 \subsection{The transversal geometry of the characteristic foliation}

 Similarly as in the symplectic case (cf.~\cite[Section 9.3]{OP2005}), the multi-brackets in the $L_\infty$-algebra of a pre-contact manifold can be expressed in terms of the ``geometry transversal to the characteristic foliation''.
-To write down this expression, the relevant transversal geometry needs to be described.
-Let $(S,C_S)$ be a pre-contact manifold, with characteristic foliation $\Ff $.
-Denote by $N\Ff :=TS/T\Ff $ the normal bundle to $\Ff $, and by $N^\ast\Ff =(N\Ff )^\ast = T^0 \Ff \subset T^\ast S$ the conormal bundle of $\Ff $.
+To write down this expression, we have to describe the relevant transversal geometry.
+Let $(S,C_S)$ be a pre-contact manifold with characteristic foliation $\Ff $.
+Denote by $N\Ff :=TS/T\Ff $ the normal bundle to $\Ff $, and by $N^\ast\Ff =(N\Ff )^\ast = T^0 \Ff \subset T^\ast S$ the conormal bundle to $\Ff $.

 Recall that $T \Ff $ is a Lie algebroid.
 The standard Lie algebroid differential in $\Omega^\bullet(\Ff ):=\Gamma(\wedge^\bullet T^\ast\Ff )$ will be denoted by $d_{\Ff }$ and called the \emph{leaf-wise de Rham differential}.
 There is a flat $T \Ff $-connection $\nabla$ in $N^\ast \Ff $ well-defined by